 In 2014, P.I.A.
 LLC, a company then owned by our late Chairman of the Board of Directors, R. Randall Rollins, purchased a Lear Model 35A jet and entered into a lease arrangement with the Company for company use of the aircraft for business purposes.
 P.I.A.
 LLC is now owned by a trust for the benefit of the late Mr. Rollins' family.
 The lease is terminable by either party on 30 days' notice.
 The Company pays \$100 per month in rent for the leased aircraft, and pays all variable costs and expenses associated with the leased aircraft, such as the costs for fuel, maintenance, storage and pilots.
-The Company has the priority right to use of the aircraft on business days, and Rollins family members and guests have the right to use the aircraft for personal use through the terms of an Aircraft Time Sharing Agreement with the Company paid or incurred approximately \$0.6 million, \$0.3 million, and \$0.3 million in rent and operating costs under the Aircraft Time Sharing Agreement, respectively.
+The Company has the priority right to use of the aircraft on business days, and Rollins family members and guests have the right to use the aircraft for personal use through the terms of an Aircraft Time Sharing Agreement with the Company.
+During the years ended December 31, 2023, 2022 and 2021, the Company paid or incurred approximately \$0.6 million, \$0.3 million, and \$0.3 million in rent and operating costs under the Aircraft Time Sharing Agreement, respectively.